paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 - If an application uses `node_modules`, which may be determined by the presence of a `node_modules` directory or through `.yarnrc.yml` configuration.

+- If there is no local cache (`.yarn/cache` by default, but can be configured) in the working directory, whether `.pnp.cjs` exists or not.

-- If there is no `.yarn/cache` in the working directory.
+- If there is no `.pnp.cjs` in the working directory, even if a local cache exists.

 - If the `yarn.lock` has changed.

 The buildpack should NOT run `yarn install` when:

-- Both a `.pnp.cjs` file and `.yarn/cache` are present in the working directory.
+- Both a `.pnp.cjs` file and a local cache are present in the working directory.

 The buildpack will store the Yarn cache in a layer and configure Yarn to